romana/romana.github.io/faq/faq.md

 #### 2. What is Cloud Native SDN?

 Cloud Native SDN is a specific kind of Software Defined Networking approach focused on building and operating Cloud Native Networks.
-Cloud Native Networks do not need layer 2 networks so can be build without an virtual network overlay.
-Cloud Native SDN builds these networks that are easier to deploy and maintain and can deliver higher performance that cloud networks build using alternative SDN techniques.
+Cloud Native Networks do not need layer 2 networks so can be built without an virtual network overlay.
+Romana Cloud Native SDN lets operators build Cloud Native Networks that are easier to deploy and maintain and can deliver higher performance that cloud networks build using alternative SDN techniques.

-See [Cloud Native SDN](cloud/cloud_native_snd) for more details.
+See [Cloud Native SDN](/cloud/cloud_native_sdn) for more details.

 {% include backtotopbutton.html %}